FINDERS: CIA FRONT & NEW AGE CULT

 Finders is part of a much larger network of New Agers, a global conspiracy which author Marilyn Ferguson refers to as the “Aquarian Conspiracy.”
 (For further reading, see her best-selling book by that title).
 Closely affiliated with the Finders in the Washington area there was THE COMMUNITY occupying several city blocks at 10th Street and Pershing Drive in Arlington, Virginia.
 Led by J. Michael Versace, a Jewish hippie, the Community ran a sham orphanage called something like “The Little Sisters of St. Teresa”.
 The Community provided foster care for a number of children and adolescents, under contract with the State of Virginia, for which they received $700 per month per child.
 The children were housed in a number of houses and apartment buildings, and ate vegetarian fare at a communal table.
 So far as I know, none of the adults at the Community believed in marriage, although I know that heterosexuality was (openly) practiced while homosexuality was (openly) tolerated.
 The youngsters were immersed in counter-culture New Age doctrines from sun-up to sun-down.

 While closely allied with the Finders, the Community was, and is, a separate entity.
 From all appearances, it looks like the comments of a man who left their company was true: that the Community was nothing more than a scheme to make Mike Versace rich.
 I know this group fairly well, too — I was involved with Community Computers (a subsidiary) on and off for several years (in fact, I even sold a computer dealership to Community Computers in 1979).
 I have been told that Mr. Versace’s business grew to include a whole chain of computer stores ….
 When I called his office to inquire in 1990, I was told that he had changed his name to Michael Rios.
 I never bothered to find out why.
+Jews are always changing their last names and you will never get a truthful answer as to why.

 The Washington Post article refers to David and George Petty (Washington area contractors) who were thought to be connected to their father’s Finders operation.
 At the time I knew the group, Marion Petty’s sons David and George were not directly involved, although they were part of the loose-knit “network” — they were involved in real estate deals with Roy Mason, they bought supplies from Community Hardware (yet another subsidiary of Mike Versace’s Community), etc. But I know the family fairly well (I dated Marion Petty’s daughter-in-law, David Petty’s ex-wife) and I never saw anything untoward on anyone’s part.
 I suspect the press’ suspicions about David and George Petty are unfounded … although admittedly it does look bad that their business partner Roy Mason is a child-raping queer.

 My contact with Finders ended in 1977, when I moved out of the apartment I had rented (the flop house days were over and most of the group had migrated to California or elsewhere).
-But I can see how the homosexuals, the radical lesbian feminists, the occultists and the cabalistic jews could easily have drifted from a fascination with New Age concepts and modernist philosophies to actual ritual involvement in occultism, witchcraft, magic, and Satanism.
+But I can see how the homosexuals, the radical lesbian feminists, the occultists and the cabalistic Jews could easily have drifted from a fascination with New Age concepts and modernist philosophies to actual ritual involvement in occultism, witchcraft, magic, and Satanism.
 As I said, many of those I met at Finders were unstable.

 Involvement in witchcraft and the occult is not unusual for these Godless times: an April 28, 1991 article in the Washington Post entitled “The New Theology — Sheology: Mystical Women’s Spiritual Movements….” actually advocates the practice of witchcraft as not merely harmless, but beneficent!